sangimed/RadioMC/README.md

 ![RadioMC Logo](RadioMC.png)

-A Minecraft server plugin for listening to radio.
+A Minecraft server plugin for listening to radio (craftable item).

 ## BRAINSTORMING